 In order to use a golf ball in tournaments and official competitions, it must conform to specific regulations set in place by the United States Golf Association.
-For example, the PGA Tour utilizes USGA guidelines in Appendix III to determine what is and is not legal for play in each competition.
+For example, the PGA Tour utilizes USGA guidelines to determine what is and is not legal for play in each competition.
 Before being put on the market, every golf ball undergoes extensive testing based on color, material, striking distance and manufacturer code.

 Golf Ball Size